|Tweet||Tell a friend about this page.|

-The Centre for Retail Research has forecast the trends in online retail sales for eight European countries (see above) and the US for more than ten years.
+The Centre for Retail Research has forecast the trends in online retail sales for Europe (and the US for more than ten years.
 The calculation is based on the sales of goods (excluding fuel for vehicles and sales of prepared food in cafes and restaurants).
 Tickets, holidays, gambling and insurance are also excluded because they are not classed as retailing.
 'Online' is defined as sales where the final transaction is made over the internet or at a distance, irrespective of whether the internet has been used for browsing and price comparisons.
 Sales made using mobile phones and tablets are included in our figures.

 One thousand shoppers in each country (a representative demographic cross section) have been surveyed for this project and 100 online traders in each country, although 600 consumers and 60 retailers in the smaller countries.
 We have taken advantage of new data to produce results that are more accurate overall.

-Actual growth in 2014 (+18.4%) slightly exceeded our original forecast (+18.1%) and online growth in Europe is expected to continue with 18.7% forecast for 2016.
-The recession has induced many shoppers to buy online rather from traditional stores, whilst above-average growth in countries with smaller ecommerce sectors shows there has been an element of catch up.
+The recession induced many shoppers to buy online rather from traditional stores.
+The fact that internet search is comparatively easy and predictable has made online retailing attractive for a wide range of products.
 Retail focus on the growing use of mobile technology is an additional factor in making online retailing attractive and convenient.

 As before, the European online market is dominated by the UK, Germany and France.
 These three countries are responsible for £152 bn online sales, equivalent to 75.1% of European online sales.

 US Online Spending 2014-2015